-- Spread into a greased 9-in. round baking pan.
-Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out with moist crumbs (do not overbake).
+- In a large saucepan, melt chocolate and shortening; remove from the heat.
+Stir in sugar and vanilla.
+Add eggs, one at a time, beating well after each addition.
+Combine flour, baking powder and salt; stir into chocolate mixture.
+Add nuts if desired.
+Spread into a greased 8-in. round baking pan.
+Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out with moist crumbs (do no overbake).
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 - Meanwhile, line an 8-in. or 9-in. round bowl (1-1/2-qts.) with foil.
 Quickly spread strawberry ice cream over bottom and up sides of bowl, leaving center hollow; cover and freeze for 30 minutes.
 Pack vanilla ice cream into center; cover and freeze.

 - In a heavy saucepan or double boiler over simmering water, combine the egg whites, sugar and cream of tartar.
-Heat over low heat while beating egg white mixture with a portable mixer on low speed for 1 minute, scraping down sides of bowl.
-Continue beating until mixture reaches 160°.
+With a portable mixer, beat on low speed for 1 minute.
+Continue beating over low heat until egg mixture reaches 160°, about 12 minutes.
 Remove from the heat.
 Beat on high speed until stiff peaks form.

 "Talk about delicious!
 We really enjoyed this cake.
 The brownie base had a great consistency.
 I did have trouble with egg whites sticking to the ice cream.
 I think maybe I didn't beat them long enough.
 I did go to soft peaks, but maybe not peaked enough.
 Maybe the ice cream wasn't frozen enough.
 Just in case that happens to you, you might want to put the oven proof serving dish on a cookie sheet.
 Nevertheless, everyone enjoyed it, and I hope to try it again!"